-Anomaly detection based methods [2,1,12,18] can be significantly useful in large-scale disease screening and spotting candidate regions for anomalies.
-Classical anomaly detection (AD) methods such as One-Class SVM (OC-SVM) [24], Local Outlier Factor [7], or Isolation Forest [17] often fail to be effective on high-dimensional data or be scaled to large datasets.
-To alleviate this concern, state-of-the-art methods like Deep SVDD [21] and Deep SAD [22] consider learning deep CNN features as an alternative to classical one-class anomaly detection.
+Anomaly detection based methods [1,2,8,13] can be significantly useful in large-scale disease screening and spotting candidate regions for anomalies.
+Classical anomaly detection (AD) methods such as One-Class SVM (OC-SVM) [19], Local Outlier Factor [3], or Isolation Forest [12] often fail to be effective on high-dimensional data or be scaled to large datasets.
+To alleviate this concern, state-of-the-art methods like Deep SVDD [16] and Deep SAD [17] consider learning deep CNN features as an alternative to classical one-class anomaly detection.
 However, the former suffers from the well-known problem of mode collapse, while the latter tends to ignore the underlying structure of the images as the pre-trained weights from autoencoder are sensitive to biased low-level features.
-Unsupervised learning based methods [28,3,4,12] empower us to exploit unlabeled data, thus can be considered as suitable approach for anomaly detection.
-Reconstruction-based methods [28,30,12] use well-established convolutional auto encoders to compress and reconstruct single-class normal samples, but autoencoders can sometimes reconstruct abnormal samples well, yielding miss detection of anomalies at test time.
-New anomaly detection methods [23,9,25] built upon generative adversarial networks (GANs) [5.6.13] have shown promising anomaly detection performance by using GANs' ability to learn a manifold of normal samples.
+Reconstruction-based methods [8,23,25] use well-established convolutional autoencoders to compress and reconstruct single-class normal samples, but autoencoders can sometimes reconstruct abnormal samples well, vielding miss detection of anomalies at test time.
+New methods built upon generative adversarial networks (GANs) [5,18,20] have shown promising anomaly detection performance by using GANs' ability to learn a manifold of normal samples.
 However, generated samples by GANs do not always lie at the boundary of real data distribution, which is necessary to distinguish normal images from abnormal ones.
-Recently, self-supervised methods [11,29,8,15] have been proposed to use unlabeled data in a task-agnostic way for extracting generalizable features. where the dataset can be labeled by exploiting the relations between different input samples, rather than requiring external labels.
-For example, self-supervised deep methods [11,10] proposed to train a classifier for which a self-labeled multiclass dataset is created by applying a set of geometric transformations to the images.
+Recently, self-supervised methods [4,7,10,24] have been proposed to use unlabeled data in a task-agnostic way for extracting generalizable features, where the dataset can be labeled by exploiting the relations between different input samples, rather than requiring external labels.
+For example, self-supervised deep methods [6,7] proposed to train a classifier for which a self-labeled multiclass dataset is created by applying a set of geometric transformations to the images.
 However, these methods are domain-specific and cannot generalize over other data types.